geshan/public-speaking/README.md

 # Geshan Public Speaking

 A timeline of most of my public speaking done in the past years.
+All my talks are in English.

 Inspired by other public-speaking repos like [these](https://github.com/ahmetb/public-speaking) [ones](https://github.com/danicat/public-speaking).

 ## Speaker Bio